cdl-geneseo/geneseo-dictionary/D/Dome.md

 # Dome

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Dome

 Created by  Unknown User (bli2), last modified on Nov 27, 2008

 NN- term synonymous with &quot;head&quot; implying oral sex.
 15% of participants identified the term just by the word, but when used in context, 55% were able to recognize its meaning.
 (F06) KMitchinson